Rugs, especially area rugs, have the power to tie a room’s decor together. Assuming you get the right rug, that is!

 Here’s a fact: every rug will get dirty at some point.

-Granted, there are tips to keep them stain-free and clean for as long as possible.
-Still, even the most pampered rugs need to be cleaned sooner or later.
+Of course, there are tips to keep them stain-free and clean for as long as possible, but even the most pampered rugs will need to be cleaned sooner or later.

-The question is whether or not you can sustain it so that the rug never ends up being damaged or stained irremediably.
+The question is whether or not you can sustain it so that the rug never ends up being damaged or stained irreparably.

 So, think before you buy: how regularly can you clean and vacuum your rugs?
 Do you have access to a good professional rug or carpet cleaner?

 Consider the upkeep before choosing a rug that’s potentially high-maintenance.
-Otherwise, you’ll end up with a rug that doesn’t look its best because you can’t clean it often enough.
+Otherwise, you’ll end up with a solid rug that doesn’t look its best just because you can’t clean it often enough.

 Find the perfect rug for your home now